Federal Tax Workshop for Internationals

 The U.S. Tax System

-You may be surprised to learn that taxes may be deducted from salaries, stipends, and fellowships.
+Taxes may be deducted from salaries, stipends, and fellowships.

 The amount withheld from your paycheck is dependent upon your tax status which, in turn, is determined by your visa classification and the amount of time you have been in the United States.